delving/hub3/README.md

-# Delving RAPID
+# Delving Hub3

-RAPID is a recursive acronym that stands for *Rapid API Delving*.

-The goal of RAPID is to provide *an API Framework that makes it easy and predictable for webdevelopers to work with arbitrarily structured RDF and leverage semantic network technology*.
+The goal of Hub3 is to provide *an API Framework that makes it easy and predictable for webdevelopers to work with arbitrarily structured RDF and leverage semantic network technology*.

 The core functionality that it aims to provide can be summarised by the acronym *SILAS*: